elastic/kibana/x-pack/plugins/alerting/README.md

 ## Role Based Access-Control

-Once you have registered your AlertType, you need to grant your users privileges to use it.
+Once you have registered your RuleType, you need to grant your users privileges to use it.
 When registering a feature in Kibana you can specify multiple types of privileges which are granted to users when they're assigned certain roles.

 Assuming your feature introduces its own AlertTypes, you'll want to control which roles have all/read privileges for the rules and alerts for these AlertTypes when they're inside the feature.